aciccarello/ciccarello.me/caw.md

 ### How big is it?

-An American crow is larger than most song birds like a robin.
+An American crow is larger than most songbirds like a robin.
 But it is smaller than most hawks.
 By contrast, a Common Raven can be as big as a large hawk.
 This can be hard to distinguish without a reference point, but side-by-side or relative to a physical object the two are usually distinguishable.